-If you are running an on-premises Exchange Server and you think you may have been directly hacked in the Exchange hack attack, make sure to use the resources above to fix the issue immediately.
+If you are running an on-premises Exchange Server and you think you may have been directly hacked in this attack, make sure to use the resources above to fix the issue immediately.
 But know that, unfortunately, these fixes can only prevent future damage – there’s no way to guarantee that a cybercriminal hasn’t already set up a permanent camp inside your Exchange Server.

 Regular antivirus isn’t set up to catch someone already in your system, so remember that there are 3 ways to detect suspicious movement within your network:

-We know, this sounds really scary (‘cause it is).
+We know, this Exchange Server hack sounds really scary (‘cause it is).
 Luckily, you have help.
 You do not have to deal with this alone.

 The friendly, Seattle-based IT experts at Interplay can help you:

 Take care of other security flaws and IT maintenance as needed

 For 20 years, the friendly and knowledgeable IT team at Interplay has helped business leaders across a range of industries get more out of their tech, stress free.
 Not only are we always (and we mean always) happy to offer the best managed IT services, support, and advice, we’re also the team you can trust for the best cocktail recommendations here in Seattle or in Disney World – we’re versatile!
 All humor aside though, we’d love to help you get your IT running smoothly and securely, around the clock.